Suan cai: History

-—Classic of Poetry (translated by Xuepen Sun and Xiaoqian Zheng, in Shi Jing [Book of Odes])In the 7th century BC, the workers building the Great Wall of China lived on cabbages and rice.
-In order to preserve vegetables in winter, they began adding rice wine to the cabbages, which in turn fermented the cabbages and made the food sour.

-A Northern Wei Dynasty (386-534 AD) agricultural book, Ch’i Min Yao Shu, illustrates the detailed procedure of producing 18 types of suan cai using different vegetables.
+—Classic of Poetry (translated by Xuepen Sun and Xiaoqian Zheng, in Shi Jing [Book of Odes])A Northern Wei Dynasty (386-534 AD) agricultural book, Ch'i Min Yao Shu, illustrates the detailed procedure of producing 18 types of suan cai using different vegetables.
 Some of the vegetables are plain while others add salt in the suan cai.
 This indicates that suan cai were commonly accepted and widely eaten by Chinese people during that time.

 Production

 Two distinct types of suancai are found in China: